porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.examples.md

 # Modal

-A Modal is a temporary overlay that takes focus from the page and requires people to interact with it.
-It’s primarily used for confirming actions, such as asking people to make a choice.
+A Modal is a temporary overlay to focus the user's attention on one task while interactions with the underlying page are blocked.
+It is only used as highly disruptive modal notification to present important information until dismissed.
+Or as modal dialog to confirm critical user actions, such as confirming an irreversible choice.
 It should be used thoughtfully and sparingly.

+Modals are flexible in the context and can include other components of the Porsche Design System.

 ## Basic